vanessaa0/sinatra-fwitter-2-forms-pc-jastor-120215/README.md

 ## Objectives

-1. Understand the differnece between a "get" and a "post" request.
+1. Understand the difference between a "get" and a "post" request.
 2. Create a form with a method and action.
 3. Use data submitted through a form in `params` to instantiate new instances of objects

+## Overview

+Last time in Fwitter, we created the basic layout of our Model-View-Controller file structure.
+Today, let's add a form so that users can dynamically create new tweets.

 ## Instructions

+### Setup

 Create make the tests pass Heroku lab.
 API Nokogiri guest speaker belongs_to RESTful binder.ply.
 Url Rails slack it to me.
 Asset pipeline Feelings Friday puts "woof" API open source.